swishtail/logistic-map/README.md

 # logistic-map
-Find fixed points of the logistic map
+Scheme code to find the fixed points of the logistic map.